 Be A Part Of Photowalks

 Mumbai is a photographer's city.
-It's old-world charm in South Bombay, sleepy fishing hamlets in Bandra or offbeat forests and trails in and around Borivali and Thane, is every photographer's playground.
+Its old-world charm in South Bombay, sleepy fishing hamlets in Bandra or offbeat forests and trails in and around Borivali and Thane, is every photographer's playground.
 You may be an iPhone photographer, own a DSLR, or just like Instagram-ing stuff, there’s something for everyone.
 To meet other photographers or people who love doing this as much as you do, join Mumbai Instagrammers.
 They’re a city-based photography group who regularly organise photo walks around the city.

 Go Camping Or Hiking